Cover photo by Scott G. Winterton, retrieved from KSL. Portions of this article are from a report by

 For an average porn consumer, there is no way to know where their pornography came from and if the actors are performing willingly.
 Click here to learn more about how porn and sex trafficking are intimately linked.

-No matter how good or “fun” something in the adult entertainment world looks, they may not be there by choice, as we learned in Suzie’s story.
-So by clicking pornography, consumers are supporting the demand for an industry that is deeply connected with sex trafficking.
-The two go hand in hand, and contribute to serious crimes against humans and society.
+No matter how sexy or “fun” something in the adult entertainment world looks, they may not be there by choice, as we learned in Suzie’s story.
+So by clicking pornography, consumers are fueling the demand for an industry that is deeply connected with sex trafficking.
+The two are inextricably linked, and contribute to serious crimes against humans and society.

 Trafficking is everywhere, even dating sites